 Since it’s a few years old it may sometimes be difficult to track down at a reasonable price, and there are certainly simpler sensors out there if you want to save money.
 This is one of the few products that truly exploits SmartThings however, so keep an eye out for it.

-An incidental note about smart lighting: it’s best to stick with a single brand unless you have a particular requirement, say the extra power in some Lifx bulbs.
+An incidental note about smart lighting: it’s best to stick with a single brand unless you have a particular requirement.
 This ensures consistency in output, the ability to group bulbs together in a brand’s official app, and easier migration when you move to a new house or apartment.

 Ecobee Smart Thermostat Premium

 Ecobee’s thermostats have long been easy to recommend.
-On a basic level they’re just simple to use and program, and they support separate room sensors to ensure consistent temperature.
-Their best feature these days may be compatibility — Ecobee supports Alexa, HomeKit, SmartThings, and Google Assistant, giving you the flexibility to match with any hardware you want.
+On a basic level they’re simple to use and program, and they support separate room sensors to ensure consistent temperature and occupancy detection.
+Their best feature these days may be compatibility — Ecobee supports Alexa, HomeKit, SmartThings, and Google Home, giving you the flexibility to match with any hardware you want.

-On top of this, the Smart Thermostat Premium has an air quality sensor, and operates as a smart speaker for both Alexa and Siri.
-You probably won’t want to listen to music on it, but having a wall-mounted voice assistant is surprisingly convenient for home control, or getting quick updates on news or the weather.
-Getting up from your couch or even using an app to tweak the thermostat will seem archaic.
+On top of this, the Smart Thermostat Premium has an air quality sensor, and operates as a smart speaker for both Alexa and (with a HomePod) Siri.
+You probably won’t want to listen to music on it, but having a wall-mounted voice assistant is surprisingly convenient for home control or getting quick updates on the news or weather.
+Getting up from your couch or even using an app to control your thermostat will seem archaic.

 Amazon Echo Studio

 We could put just about any Echo product here, but the Echo Studio is the one that has the potential of replacing a conventional stereo system.
 The Studio actually contains five speakers, and like a Sonos or HomePod, can automatically adjust to the acoustics of a room.
-Spatial audio support includes Dolby Atmos, and if you have one of Amazon’s recent Fire TV streamers you can use the Studio in a home theater configuration.
+Spatial audio support includes Dolby Atmos, and if you have one of Amazon’s recent Fire TV streamers you can use one or two Studios in a home theater configuration.